Ocel23/Chat-application/README.md

 <details>
     <summary>Config code</summary>
     ```ruby
-        export const config = {
     botPage: {
     questionsWithAnswers: [
         {
             "Which languages was used to development this app?": "HTML, CSS, JavaScript",
             "Who is programmer of this app?" : "Ocel23",
         },

     ],
     title: "Ocel bot | Team chat app",
     repeatQuestionText: "Have you got any question?",
     repeatQuestionYesText: "Yes",
     repeatQuestionNoText: "No",
     endMessageText: "Thank you that you used our bot.
 Have a nice day!",
     },
     chatPage: {
         title: "Support",